|

 publicity which established the scale and reality of the 'clergy abuse'

+problem.
 Fr Gilbert Gauthe ministered in a Louisiana

 diocese where almost two-thirds of the population were Catholics and religious